Welcome to today's edition of the Rush 24-7 podcast.

 That name, by the way, was made up by the regime.

-Al Qaeda was not a serious threat anymore, remember?
+Al-Qaeda was not a serious threat anymore, remember?

 That was part of the 2012 presidential campaign.

-We had vanquished Al-Qaeda, we had beaten Al-Qaeda.
+We had vanquished Al-Qaeda.

-Obama single-handedly killing bin Laden, got rid of Al-Qaeda.
+Obama, single-handedly killing bin Laden, got rid of Al-Qaeda.

-Al-Qaeda was no longer a serious threat, and all of a sudden his ISIS bunch pops up, starts just wreaking havoc all over the world, and all of a sudden now, they can't be Al-Qaeda.
+And all of a sudden, this ISIS bunch pops up, starts just wreaking havoc all over the world.

-No, no, no, no, that won't work because Obama got rid of Al-Qaeda.
+No, no, no, no, that won't work because Obama got rid of al-Qaeda.

 We defeated Al-Qaeda.